Dates and Deadlines

 7:30 – 10:45 p.m.| Thoresen Theatre, Leggett Building

-Join us to watch a movie with live commentary from one of our faculty scientists along with our special guest Grace Stanke.
-Please note that this movie is rated R. Free popcorn for all!
+Join us to watch a movie with live commentary from Professor of Environmental Sciences, Dr. Karin Warren, and guest Meteorologist George Flickinger.
+Please note that this movie is rated PG-13.
+Free popcorn for all!

 For children in grades 3-6, a parent, guardian, or responsible adult must be present for individual or group of children.
 Requires pre-registration, please follow this link for details: SciFest Science Day for 3rd-6th Graders.